JoakimSundman/caddy-https-tutorial/caddy-tutorial/step3.md

 Since we have created our Caddyfile we now need to fill it with our configuration.
-We will add two main blocks, similarily to the docker-compose.yml file, the Caddyfile uses an indented structure.
+We will add two main blocks, as opposed to the docker-compose.yml file, the Caddyfile uses braces instead of indents this should be familiar to most people who have some programming knowledge.

 ## The HTTP redirect block